fathym-forge/dynamic-application-schema-json/README.md

-# dynamic-application-schema
+# dynamic-application-schema-json

-The Core schema used to represent a configuration driven application development experience for the Fathym Forge.
+The Core schema used to represent a configuration driven application development experience for Enterprises.

 ![Logo of the project](/public/img/logo.png)